Q&A: Is Council Considering Getting Rid of the Castle Icon Throughout the Borough?

 Q: But what if I like the castle icon and I don’t want another icon to be used at all?

 A: I understand this sentiment.
 I have also seen several residents comment something to the effect of “if it isn’t broken, don’t fix it.”

 It is important to recognize that an investment in wayfinding and potentially the use of some new imagery creates value in new and necessary ways.
 Here are a few reasons why:

 1) Our community needs to enhance its brand over time to better relate to new audiences while still embracing our origins.
 Our current logo has been in place for decades in some form or fashion, so we are due to consider enhancements.

 2) Many of our existing community partners use the castle icon and will continue to into the future.
 Our wonderful Castle Shannon Volunteer Fire Department uses that icon, as does the Castle Shannon Revitalization Corporation with a stylized castle icon.
 Creating new ways for the Borough to identify allows for other community partners to distinctively embrace the castle icon and use it for their benefit.

-3) As you can see on this website that we created to attract a new borough manager, we are already reinvesting in our community in a number of new ways.
+3) We are already reinvesting in our community in a number of new ways.
 A new parks master plan is forthcoming, a new 311-style app will allow community members to share maintenance concerns with the borough more easily, and several other initiatives are mentioned on that website.
 We should leverage this momentum and consider new branding opportunities, otherwise we lose the chance to do so.
-This wayfinding investment is a “once in a generation” type opportunity to try something new, and it would be wasteful to miss out on that chance.
+This wayfinding investment is a “once in a generation” type of opportunity to try something new, and it would be wasteful to miss out on that chance.